 2020 .UK Expiring Domains Consultation

 Our consultation period has now closed, thank you to everyone who submitted a response and participated in our virtual roundtable events.
 We announced an initial response to the Expiring Domains Consultation on 27th August 2020.
 Following our member webinar in October, we are now finalising our next steps.
-Our full summary of responses and next steps will follow in due course.
+Our full summary of responses and next steps will follow in early 2021.

 Following our 2019 .UK Policy Consultation, we have decided to implement a more transparent process for informing registrars and the wider public when an expired domain name will be made available for re-registration.
 We are also considering different methods for releasing highly desired expired domains which are contested (i.e. there are multiple parties seeking to register the domain name).